apache/servicecomb-pack/saga-demo/saga-spring-cloud-demo/README.md

       ./saga-demo.sh up-mysql
       ```

-   **Note:** If you want start alpha server and demon services separatelly, you can try the following steps:
+   **Note:** If you want start alpha server and demon services separately, you can try the following steps:
    1. start alpha server
       ```bash
           ./saga-demo.sh up-alpha